 - Fill the pot with clean water (about 8-10 cups) and add the salt.
 Boil on a medium-high heat for 10–15 minutes to partially cook the riceIf there is white foam on the top of the water, carefully spoon it out and disregard

-- Add the olive oil to the bottom of the pot and add the cooked rice back to the pot using a spatula or your hands.
-Using the handle of a wooden spoon or tablespoon, make holes into the rice down to the bottom of the pot.
+- Add the olive oil to the bottom of the pot.
+If using potatoes or flatbread for the Tahdig, place them in the pot in an even layer.
+Add the cooked rice back to the pot and using the handle of a wooden spoon or tablespoon, make holes into the rice down to the bottom of the pot.
 These will act as air pockets***Optional, If you’re adding saffron, add a few spoons of the saffron water at this time also

 - Wrap the lid with a clean kitchen towel, add a splash of water to the pot and place the lid on.
 Cook on the lowest heat for 45 minutesTo serve, remove the lid and place a large dish or serving platter on the pot and flip the pot upside down.
 Carefully lift the pot and reveal your beautiful Persian Rice with Crispy Tahdig!